 Within seconds, the AI:

 The estimate goes directly to the customer via email or text.
 They see a professional, itemized document with your branding.
-They can approve it digitally with one click.
+They can approve it digitally.
 And you get notified the moment they do.

 If they don't respond within a set timeframe, the system automatically sends a follow-up.
 No more estimates disappearing into the void.